turtlebot/turtlebot4/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Provide a report for that the issue is
+about: Provide a report for what the issue is
 title: ''
 labels: bug
 assignees: roni-kreinin